StrongResearch/isc-demos/README.md

         each node utilised by your experiment.
 It can be helpful to consider how you would like to structure your output(s) directory to keep your experiment results organised (i.e. subdirectories for experiment groups).
     - `command`: This is the **CMD** supplied when running your docker container.
 In this `fashion_mnist` example we demonstrate chaining the suitable instructions to run a **torchrun** command.
-We `source ~/.bashrc` to configure the nodes to communicate over infiniband (note this will soon not be required), activate the virtual environment with `source ~/.fashion/bin/activate` and then launch torchrun with `torchrun --nnodes=10 --nproc-per-node=6 ...`.
+We activate the virtual environment with `source ~/.fashion/bin/activate` and then launch torchrun with `torchrun --nnodes=10 --nproc-per-node=6 ...`.
       When launching torchrun it is important to specify the torchrun `--nnodes` argument equal to the `nnodes` argument above.